tachyonsignal/goolf/README.md

-# Static.js
+# Goolf

-Static.js is a minimalist JavaScript nano ViewModel framework for building stateful web applications characterized by persistent DOM structures.
+Goolf is a sub-1kB ViewModel with support for component-based (tree) architectures.

+Templates are declared with ES6 Template Literals.
+Modern browsers support this out-of-the-box, eliminating complicated tooling to compile templates (ie: JSX).

+The distributable is configurable.
+Unused features can be flagged off for dead-code elimination.
+The most basic configuration weighs-in at below 500 bytes.

 - **minimal** — restraint in design, philosophy, feature creep
-- **standalone** — zero runtime, build, tooling dependencies
+- **standalone** — library has zero dependencies
-- **lightweight** — targets 1kB distribution
+- **lightweight** — targets sub-1kB distributable
-- **standard** — leverages modern JavaScript constructs.
-There is no DSL to learn.
-- **focused** — rendering views expressed as template literals to the DOM
+- **focused** — bind view to state. that's it.
-- **simple** — small API surface
+- **simple** — small API surface.
-- **tailored** — not intended to be general purpose and addresses a narrow class of web applications
+- **tailored** — not general purpose and addresses a narrow class of web applications
+- **modern** - leverage ES6 Template Literals in modern browsers
+- **configurable** - pay (in bytes) for only the used features

 ### Assumptions / Constraints

-1. The template is static and persistent.
-There are stateful slots, but the HTML is static.
+1. Template archectype is persistent.
+The number of slots is unchanged
 2. Users plugs in their own controller mechanism.
-3. Placeholders always have a parent node, and are not the root.
+3. Slots always have a parent node, and are not the root.
 4. Slots do not change type
-5. Slots containing array of Frags will not have siblings (as implementatino clear all children of parent)
+5. Slots containing array of Frags will not have siblings (implementation clear all children of parent)
 6. Components have a single root.
-7. Array slot is updated, but never to null.
+7. Array slot may be updated to other arrays, but never to null.

-As correlary to (1), the number of slots are fixed, their nodes cacheable.

 ### Real DOM

-Currently, the implementation does direct DOM manipulation.
-No Virtualized DOM or similar abstraction.
+Goolf performs direct DOM manipulation.
+There is no overhead of syncing to virtualized DOM or similar abstraction.
-References to nodes associated with the slots are held in-memory, and they are mutated when the data associated with the slot is updated.
+References to nodes associated with the slots are held in-memory, and mutated when slot DIFF.

-The implementation does build an AST, which *is* a virtualization of the DOM, but this step is for placing the slot nodes, and retaining references to them.
-This operation is performed once, and not for the purposes of DIFF/PATCH against the DOM.

-A benefit real DOM mutation is not needing to synchronize between VDOM and other direct DOM manipulations.

 ### ViewModel

-In model–view–viewmodel ( MVVM ) architectural pattern, the viewmodel is the glue mediating the view and the model.
-With Static.js, users specify the view as a Template Literal, the model as, without loss of generality, an arbitrary JavaScript Object, and the ViewModel is the mapping from the model to the View.
+In model–view–viewmodel ( MVVM ), viewmodel is the glue mediating view and model.
+With Goolf, users specify the view as a Template Literal, the model as, without loss of generality, an arbitrary JavaScript Object, and the ViewModel is the mapping from the model to the View.

 Data flow is uni-directional.
-The view maps *from* state, but not vice versa.
+State maps to views, but not vice versa.

-There is no control mechanism induced here.
+There is no control control mechanism induced here.

-### Template Directives

-There are none.

-### Backlog
-- Allow clients to build a customized distribution from source, with only the features they need.
-Akin to NGINX modules.
-   - Modularize features of the ViewModel layer
-   - Provide additional App layers in addition to the ViewModel, such as a Function-Reactive abstraction
-   - Merge the AST construction and DOM insertion into a single pass.
-   - Convert DOM insertion from a recursive to a iterative implementation.
-Can be folded into previous task.
-   - Potentially support for-loops / dynamic number of slots, with sub components